TTK4145/Project/testing_from_home.md

     sudo iptables -A INPUT -j DROP
     ```
    (And `sudo iptables -F` to flush - as before)
- - Windows: use a program called [clumsy](http://jagt.github.io/clumsy/), and set the rule to
+ - Windows: Use a program called [clumsy](http://jagt.github.io/clumsy/), and set the rule to
     ```
     udp or (tcp.DstPort != sim1 and tcp.SrcPort != sim1 and tcp.DstPort != sim2 and tcp.SrcPort != sim2)
     ```
     where `sim1` and `sim2` are the ports used by the simulators, then enable the `Drop` function with 20% or 100% probability.
+ - Mac: Please tell me - submit a pull request or email me.

 If your program needs to perform some internal communication using sockets, then you will have to add exceptions to the rules for packet loss and disconnect testing.
 Ask for help if you need it.

-### If you insist on testing three
+### If you insist on testing three elevators on one machine

-While it is both not required and not recommended to test network problems with three elevators, here are two possible ways of doing it - if you insist:
+Here are two possible ways of doing it:

  - Add disconnect (and packet loss, if you want) to your own networking code.
-Since the stop button and obstruction switch are not in use, you could use those to trigger the network-problem effects.
+Since the stop button is not in use, you could use that to trigger the network-problem effects.
  - Run one of the elevators in a virtual machine (like VirtualBox), then disconnect all networking to the virtual machine.
 Chances are that your virtual machine will be some other operating system than the host machine, so this is not always possible.
 The most common combination of a Windows host with some Linux VM running on VirtualBox seems to work nicely, with no extra configuration needed.